 The creators of this blog, the title of which means “We Love Grammar!” surely feel very strongly about this area of Russian studies.

 In addition to fun and helpful posts, they provide suggestions for other ways to help you learn the language, such as vocabulary lists and a chance to connect to native Russia speakers via their pen pal program!
-Follow up with this site on social media, by clicking on their Facebook or Google+ profiles.
+Follow up with this site on social media, by clicking on their Facebook profile.

-If you use these resources to work on each of these four layers of Russian grammar, you’re sure to improve your language skills in no time.
+If you use these resources to work on each of these four layers of Russian grammar, you’re sure to pick up how to learn Russian grammar in no time.

 So don’t delay, improve your Russian grammar today!